Recognized Museum Program

 A museum is a non-profit making, permanent institution in the

-service of society and of its development, open to the public,
+service of society and its development, and open to the public,

-exhibits for purposes of study, education and enjoyment.
+for the purposes of study, education, and enjoyment, material

 What is the Program's purpose?